 and picked apart journalists' lazy habit of drawing transparently false equivalence

 between the campaigns of Sanders and Republican frontrunner Donald Trump.
 Sanders completely destroyed Clinton in New Hampshire.
 The next morning on Good Morning America, Vega's recap of the primary covered both the Republican and Democratic races and she deployed that same trope.
 "The consensus here this morning: voters are fed up with the Establishment.
 And the message they want to send: Bernie Sanders and Donald Trump need to be taken seriously."
-Though Sanders had just won by the second-biggest margin in a contested Democratic primary in New Hampshire history and had captured more raw votes than anyone from either party ever in that contest, Vega actually gives him less time than any of the other candidates covered!
+Though Sanders had just won by the second-biggest margin in a contested Democratic primary in New Hampshire history, Vega actually gives him less time than any of the other candidates covered!
 While Trump drew a little over 100,000 voters, Sanders drew over 151,000 yet the report devotes 23 seconds to Trump and only 17 to Sanders.
 Even 2nd-place Republican finisher John Kasich was given more time (18 seconds).
 And guess who got more time than anyone?
 Hillary Clinton may have been flattened at the polls but she won the battle of the coverage.
 She was given 30 seconds--14 in the report proper and 16 in Vega's post-report comments, wherein Vega, as usual, insisted on analyzing the results solely from the perspective of how they affect the Clinton campaign.
 Sanders, in the report, remains a mysterious figure--while the report includes brief clips of post-primary interviews from both Trump and Kasich, the big winner of the evening is only shown in some brief moments from his victory speech.